-It is generally a good idea to tell your client everything about your case and your circumstances.
-However, there are a few things clients need to keep to themselves for ethical reasons or because attorneys have heard it before a million times.
+It is generally a good idea to tell your attorney everything about your case and your circumstances.
+However, there are a few things clients need to keep to themselves for ethical reasons or because attorneys have heard it a million times before.

-For example, I once told my mail carrier, “could bring more checks and less bills next time?”
-I though I was being funny, instead I was saying something the mail carrier had to hear every day.
+For example, I once told my mail carrier, “could you bring more checks and less bills next time?”
+I though I was being funny, instead I was saying something the mail carrier heard every day.

 This brings me to the 5 things to never say to your lawyer.

 5. “Don’t worry about it.”-Yes, the attorney is going to worry about it.
 Even if the chances of something happening are remote or unlikely, the attorney is going to try and protect you and/or prevent it from happening.
-Remember, a minor clause in a contract that a company thinks the other side will never enforce gets used against the same company in court in the future.
+Remember, a minor clause in a contract that a company thinks the other side will never enforce can and will be the cause of a lawsuit in the future.

 Thank you for reading, my business is to protect your business!

 Watch the video above to learn more.